 When I became a mother, I searched for resources about raising biracial/multicultural children and found very little.
 And when I say little, I mean a minuscule amount.
-So, I decided to be that resource for other moms.
-Even if you don’t have biracial/multicultural children, you can still relate to my experiences as a mother.
-I’ve published a few articles on the Huffington Post.
-Click here to see what I’ve written.
+So, I decided to be the resource that I was looking for in hopes of helping moms like myself.

-My husband and I have been married for 7 years, and we dated for 3.
-He was born and raised in the south, but traveled the world with his parents as a child.
+My husband and I have been married for 11 years, and we dated for 3.
+He was born and raised in south Georgia but traveled the world with his parents as a child.

 Join me on this journey I call life as a mother.
 When you subscribe to my blog, every week you’ll hear how I challenge my negative and positive experiences & give advice to other multiracial/multicultural families on how to handle it all.

-Oh, and did I mention that I, along with my daughters, have naturally curly hair?
+Oh, and did I mention that I also have naturally curly hair?
 That’s another journey in itself!
 I’ll be giving you curly hair care tips & even recommending some of our favorite products.
-Every now and then, I’ll even host a giveaway!
+Every now and again I even post a giveaway!